akshithakolan/hwtwosix45/README.md

 Kubernetes:
  https://54.227.136.242/k8s/clusters/c-m-bfxjrhmz/api/v1/namespaces/default/services/http:deployy:8080/proxy/surhw2/

+The following are the commands that we used for this project:

 1. Creating a Docker image and pushing it to DockerHub To build the Docker image, use the following command for apache server: